-Spreadsheets have long played a key role in business operations.
-The use and adoption of data analytics has significantly increased over the last few years and amplified this role.
-Spreadsheets are often a first tool for data analytics as such applications provide ease of calculation of basic statistics and chart development.
-For much of the last two decades universities have provided training in Microsoft Excel because that was what companies used and wanted.
+Spreadsheets have long played a key role in business decisions and operations.
+The use and adoption of data analytics has substantially increased over the last few years and amplified this role.
+Spreadsheets are often a first tool for data analytics as such applications provide ease of calculation with basic statistics and chart development.
+For much of the last two decades universities have provided training in Microsoft Excel because that was what companies used and demanded.
 Since mid-2020, there has been an increase in use of Google Sheets causing some faculty to believe that MS Excel should be replaced.
-Faculty must always be aware of current and future employers demands and ensure programs meet the expectations of employers especially expectations for recent graduates.
-This study reviews business job postings seeking employees with two years or fewer years of work experience between 2019 and 2021 and examines demand for spreadsheet application experience.
-Results overwhelming indicate that Microsoft Excel still is the most required spreadsheet application by employers and faculty should pause before changing MS Excel training or removing certifications.
+Faculty should always be aware of current and future employer demands and ensure programs meet the expectations of both employers and recent graduates.
+This study reviews business job postings seeking employees with two or fewer years of work experience between 2019 and 2021 and examines demand for spreadsheet application experience.
+Results overwhelmingly indicate that Microsoft Excel still is the most required spreadsheet application by employers.
+Faculty should pause before changing MS Excel training or removing certifications.